brentchow/altspace-angular-starter/README.md

 ![](/example/altspace-example-preview.gif)

-This project was generated with [Angular/CLI]
+This project was generated with [Angular/CLI] version 1.0.3.

 ## Development server